Post 1987 Emergency Service Radio Schemes

 Airwave provides a digital service that is totally secure against eavesdropping for all Blue light services, Army Home Defence brigades and assorted emergency responders.
 It is now impossible for owners of scanning receivers to listen in as they had done for the previous thirty years.

 At the time of writing [Jan 2023], the Emergency Services continue to use Airwave, but a move towards Mobile Phone 4G technology is planned as Airwave is unable to provide the data speeds required.
 The replacement 'Emergency Service Network' ESN was due to rollout in 2018.
 However in May 2018, Motorola said they expect the Airwave contract to be extended for another 5 years.
-But ESN seems no closer to being rolled out.
+But ESN seems no closer to being rolled out and the Airwave contract is extended to 2019.

 Creative Commons LicenceThis page is Copyright © RINGBELL.CO.UK, under a Creative Commons License details are explained here.